OpenEndedGroup/Field/README.md

 	ant

 That will build the core of Field.
 Individual plugins have additional targets inside the `build.xml` file.
-If want to build them all (and have both Max/MSP and Processing 2.0b1 installed) then `ant extras_all`
+If want to build them all (and have both Max/MSP and Processing 2.0b1 installed) then `ant extras_all`.
+For the less bold, you can add individual plugins: `extras_jsrscripting` adds nascant support for other languages (including Clojure and Ruby); `extras_online` adds a plugin that lets you write in-browser JavaScript; `extras_jfbxlib` brings in fbx support and so on.
+See the `build.xml` file for a list of targets.

 ### The workspace